Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Results of the ETH tests

 Another indicator is the $\Gamma$ measure defined~\cite{LeBlond:2019eoe} as

 where $|\tilde{O}_{\rm off-diag}|_{\rm avg}$ is the average of absolute values of off-diagonal entries of $\tilde{O}^{(t)}$ inside the band and depends on $E$ and $t$.
 For GOE $\Gamma=\pi/2$.
 We have plotted the $\Gamma$ measure for the same parameters and operators as in Fig.~\ref{fig: Sigma_size_and_jmax_dependence} in Fig.~\ref{fig: Gamma_size_and_jmax_dependence}.
 Again, for the largest system, the agreement of $\Gamma$ with its GOE prediction is attained at late times.
+For both the $\Gamma$ and $\Sigma$ measures, the deviation of $(8,3/2)$ from the GOE prediction is relatively large compared to $N=10$ and $N=12$.
+This could be caused by the limited statistics for this system size, namely $81$ states, in this energy window $\Delta E = 0.75$.
+For $(10,3/2)$ and $(12,3/2)$, we have $589$ and $4049$ states in the same energy window.

 The $\Sigma$ and $\Gamma$ measures are only sensitive to the magnitudes of the MEs relative to the microcanonical ensemble expectation values.
 Now we will study two measures that are sensitive to not only the magnitudes but also the signs.
 The first measure, $\Lambda_n$, for the band matrix $\tilde{O}^{(t)}$ is defined by considering the $n$-th moment of the matrix $M_n(\tilde{O}^{(t)})$